EPFL-LCN/neuronaldynamics-exercises/doc/exercises/perceptual-decision-making.rst

     :width: 100%

     Decision Space.
     Each point represents the firing rates of the two subpopulations "Left" and "Right" at a given point in time (averaged over a short time window).
 The color encodes time.
-In this example, the decision "Right" is made after about 900 milliseconds.
+In this example, the decision "Right" is made after about 900 ms.

 To get a better understanding of the network dynamics, we recommend to solve the exercise :doc:`spatial-working-memory`.